fireae/arcbuild/README.md

 ## Usage

-1. Download `arcbuild.cmake` to root directory of your CMake project.
+1. Download `arcbuild.cmake` or whole project.
-2. Build SDK by runing `cmake -P arcbuild.cmake`.
+2. Build your project by runing `cmake -P arcbuild.cmake`.
 3. More documents will be found in [docs](docs/README.md).

 ### Building Examples